Coleen Rooney explains why she dislikes being called a ‘WAG’ on I’m a Celebrity

 When McCullough said he feels the term us derogatory, Rooney agreed, stating: “Yeah, I felt it at the time.
 I used to say we’re all individuals – we’re not a group where we’re all exactly the same person.
 We’ve all got our own little lives and ways and personalities.”

-When Rooney was embroiled in a libel case with Rebekah Vardy, who is the wife of footballer Jamie, the press branded the trial “Wagatha Christie” due to the way Rooney investigated who was leaking stories about her to the press.
+Rooney also revealed to a shocked McCullough and Oti Mabuse that she and Wayne “have a few bars” installed in their home.
+She told them: “We have the common bar, where if people come back late we’ll have that and we use that for parties, because it goes out onto the garden so we can open it up.”

-Her former friend denied the accusations and said multiple people had access to her account, however a court found in Rooney’s favour.
+However, in the Bush Telegraph, she expressed concern over sharing this detail.
+She said she does not usually tell people as she doesn’t want it to seem like she’s boasting.

-On launch night of the latest series, Rooney said that he libel case brought against her by Vardy, her former friend, had caused her considerable “stress” and made her feel “ashamed”.
+On launch night of the latest series, Rooney said that the “Wagatha Christie” libel case brought against her by Rebekah Vardy, her former friend, had caused her considerable “stress” and made her feel “ashamed”.

 When podcast GK Barry asked her if she had been scared of posting the results of her experiment, she replied: “No, because I just didn’t think it would have the impact it did, because I was just that sick and tired of it, it was draining.”